Diversity Engagement Center

 Vision Statement

-The Diversity Engagement Center aspires to help create and sustain a vibrant and diverse community.
+The Center for Student Connection and Belonging aspires to help create and sustain a vibrant and welcoming community.
 We envision a university-wide culture that is free from fear, hatred, and prejudice.
-Through our commitment to educating the campus community on diversity issues, we hope to promote global citizenry that will foster inclusive communities both on campus and in the world.
+Through our commitment to educating the campus community on various issues, we hope to promote global citizenry that will foster inclusive communities both on campus and worldwide.
+As a core value of the Center, we frame our work in restorative practices, focusing on community engagement and creating inclusive environments for intentional communication to establish values, share experiences, and build relationships with people sharing a collaborative space.

 Mission Statement

-The Diversity Engagement Center seeks to advance the University of New Orleans' effort to embed diversity and inclusion as a transformational force in all aspects of the student experience.
-The Diversity Engagement Center will guide efforts to conceptualize, assess, and cultivate an enriching and accountable climate that allows all members to thrive and succeed.
-Through our strategic planning and programmatic development, we hope to facilitate the integration of better representation, equity, belonging and care into our institutional policies, protocols, practices, and learning spaces.
+The Center for Student Connection and Belonging seeks to advance the University of New Orleans' effort to embed diversity and inclusion as a transformational force in all aspects of the student experience.
+The Center will guide efforts to conceptualize, assess, and cultivate an enriching and accountable climate that allows all members to thrive and succeed.
+Through our strategic planning and programmatic development, we hope to facilitate the integration of better representation, equity, belonging, and care into our institutional policies, protocols, practices, and learning spaces.

 - Introduce equity and inclusion into the systems, structures, and culture of the University;